-A - Summary of Accessibility Laws and Standards (chart)

-B - Fair Housing Act (FHA) Accessibility Checklist

-C - Common Errors or Omissions

-D - Additional Resources

-E - Accessibility Consultant Qualifications Package Checklist

-F - Accessibility Consultant Qualifications Statement

-G - Certification of Minimum DCA Scope and Reporting Standards

-H - Consultant Accessibility Certification I - Accessibility Inspection Checklist

-J - Owner Accessibility Certification

-K - Accessibility Agreement

-2023 Accessibility Manual - Appendix A
+Appendix A

 Summary of Accessibility Laws and Standards

-The "Summary of Accessibility Laws and Standards" chart can be used to assist with determining the appropriate design standards that should be incorporated into a project.
+The Summary of Accessibility Laws and Standards chart can be used to assist with determining the appropriate design standards that should be incorporated into a project.
 Project Architects, Engineers, Contractors and Accessibility Consultants should be familiar with the requirements of each standard to ensure that the appropriate requirements are met.

-NOTE: See separate Excel file for this referenced appendix.
+See separate Excel file for this referenced appendix.

-2023 Accessibility Manual - Appendix B
+Appendix B

 Fair Housing Act (FHA) Accessibility Checklist

 The following FHA Accessibility Checklist represents some, but not all of the accessible and adaptive design and construction requirements of the Fair Housing Act.
 The Internal Revenue Service (IRS), Department of Justice (DOJ) and HUD have jointly prepared it.
 Adoption of these items into the design and construction of a project will not guarantee that the project complies with all applicable FHA accessibility requirements.
 The project architect must utilize all requirements set forth in the Fair Housing Act, regulations and FHAG to ensure that the project is accessible in accordance with the law.

-Accessible building entrance On An accessible route
+Accessible building entrance on an accessible route

 The accessible route is a continuous, unobstructed path (no stairs) through the development that connects all buildings containing covered units and all public and common use facilities.